Stochastic Optimization and Learning for Two-Stage Supplier Problems: Introduction

 \subsection{Motivation}

-To our knowledge, radius minimization problems has not been previously considered in the two-stage stochastic paradigm.
+Clustering is a fundamental task in unsupervised and self-supervised learning.
+The stochastic setting models situations in which decisions must be made in the presence of uncertainty and are of particular interest in learning and data science.
+The black-box model is motivated by data-driven applications where specific knowledge of the distribution is unknown but we have the ability to sample or simulate from the distribution.
+To our knowledge, radius minimization has not been previously considered in the two-stage stochastic paradigm.
 Most prior work in this setting has focused on \emph{Facility Location} \cite{Srini2007, Swamy2011, Ravi2004, Shmoys2006, Pal11, Swamy2019, multi2005}.
-On similar lines, \cite{agrawal2008} studies a stochastic $k$-center variant, where points arrive independently, \emph{but each point only needs to get covered with some given probability}. \textbf{2S-Sup} is the natural two-stage counterpart of the well-known \textbf{Knapsack-Supplier} problem, which has a well-known $3$-approximation \cite{Hochbaum1986}.
+On similar lines, \cite{agrawal2008} studies a stochastic $k$-center variant, where points arrive independently and each point only needs to get covered with some given probability. \textbf{2S-Sup} is the natural two-stage counterpart of the well-known \textbf{Knapsack-Supplier} problem, which has a well-known $3$-approximation \cite{Hochbaum1986}.

-For a practical example of our problem setting, consider healthcare resource allocation for mitigating disease outbreak through the preventive placement of testing sites.
-Suppose that $\mathcal{F}$ corresponds to potential locations that can host a testing center (e.g., hospitals, private clinics, university labs), and $\mathcal{C}$ to populations that can be affected by a possible outbreak.
-A central planner may prepare some testing sites in advance, i.e., in stage-I, which may have multiple benefits; for example, the necessary equipment and materials might be cheaper and easier to obtain before the onset of the disease.
+From a practical perspective, our problems are motivated from questions of healthcare resource allocation~\cite{devries-pom20}.
+For instance, during the COVID-19 pandemic, testing and vaccination centers were deployed at different kinds of locations, and access was an important consideration~\cite{li:aamas22, mehrab2022data}; access can be quantified in terms of different objectives including distance, as in our work.
+Here, $\mathcal{F}$ and $\mathcal{C}$ correspond to such locations and the population affected by the outbreak, and needing services, respectively. $\mathcal{D}$ corresponds to a distribution of disease outcomes.
+Health departments prepared some vaccination and testing sites in advance, based on projected demands~\cite{bertsimas2022locate}, i.e., in stage-I, which may have multiple benefits; for example, the necessary equipment and materials might be cheaper and easier to obtain.

+An outbreak is an instance from $\mathcal{D}$, and after it actually happened, additional testing and vaccination locations were deployed or altered based on the new requirements, e.g.,~\cite{mehrab2022data}, which corresponds to stage-II decisions.
 To continue this example, there may be further constraints on $F_I$, irrespective of the stage-II decisions, which cannot be directly reduced to the budget $B$.
 For instance, there may be a limited number of personnel available prior to the disease outbreak, assuming that facility $i$ requires $f_i$ people to keep it operational during the waiting period.
 (These additional stage-I constraints have not been previously considered in the two-stage stochastic regime.)